cewuandy/website/content/en/docs/reference/kubectl/docker-cli-to-kubectl.md

 - thockin
 ---

+{{< toc >}}
+{{% capture overview %}}
 You can use the Kubernetes command line tool kubectl to interact with the api.
 You can use kubectl if you are familiar with docker-cli.
 However, there are a few differences in the docker-cli commands and the kubectl commands.
 Each of the following section details a docker subcommand and explains the kubectl equivalent.

-{{< toc >}}
+{{% /capture %}}

+{{% capture body %}}
 #### docker run

 To run an nginx Deployment and expose the Deployment, see [kubectl run](/docs/reference/generated/kubectl/kubectl-commands/#run).